jianlongchange/jianlongchange.github.io/_pages/AI_Pangaea.md

     a, Scaling effect of pre-training modalities; b, Scaling effect of unseen modalities. c, Affinity phenomenon of modality.
   </figcaption>
 </figure>
-Built to follow scaling laws beyond a single modality, Pangaea demonstrates **robust generalization** and opens new frontiers for research in multimodal intelligence.

 ---